-4.6a A home occupation meeting the requirements listed below is permitted in any zone:

-4.6a1 Advertising shall be limited to business cards, flyers, and newspaper ads, which may refer to the location of the structure and type of occupation.
-4.6a2 No signage other than a sign up to 12 inches high by up to 30 inches in length or up to 30 inches high and up to 12 inches in length, or any other configuration not to exceed 360 square inches.
-[Amended March 13, 2007] 4.6a3 Storage of goods is only allowed within the primary structure or accessory building.

-4.6a4 Adequate off-street parking spaces are permitted for the home occupation as deemed necessary by the Applicant.

-4.6a5 The occupation shall not cause nuisance due to noise, radiation, radio interference, vibration, sound pressure, odors, dust, fumes, vapors, gases, smoke or glare.

-4.6a6 Such use must be clearly secondary and incidental to the use of the premises for dwelling purposes.

-4.6a7 No more than thirty-three percent [33%] of the gross floor area of the occupied dwelling unit shall be devoted to such a home occupation.

-4.6b There shall be no outside parking of vehicles defined in NH RSA 259:7, 259:11a, 259:59, 259:98 and 259:109 as Bus, Combination Vehicle, Motor Truck, Semi-Trailer, Tractor-trailer, and Truck-tractor.

-4.6c Any Home Occupation not meeting the requirements of 4.6a1 through 4.6a7, and 4.6b may be permitted by Special Exception.
-Applicants for Special Exception must meet the requirements of Sections 6.3.1 through 6.3.2c of the Zoning Ordinance.
+- 4.7a A home occupation meeting the requirements listed below is permitted in any zone: - 4.7a1 The home occupation must be operated by residents of the property.
+No more than two (2) non-residents may be employed on this site.
+The operator of the home occupation shall reside at the residence whether he/she is the owner of the property or not and shall be engaged in the home occupation. - 4.7a2 No signage other than a sign in a configuration not to exceed 360 square inches shall be placed only on the property. - 4.7a3 Storage of goods and materials is only allowed within the primary structure or accessory building. - 4.7a4 No traffic, other than that of employees, shall be caused by the home occupation between the hours of 8:00 pm and 7:00 am. - 4.7a5 The occupation shall not cause nuisance due to noise, radiation, radio interference, vibration, sound pressure, odors, dust, fumes, vapors, gases, smoke or glare. - 4.7a6 No new separate entrance shall be created for the home occupation. - 4.7a7 No more than twenty-five percent (25%) of the combined floor area of the occupied dwelling unit and accessory buildings shall be devoted to the home occupation. - 4.7b There shall be no outside parking of vehicles defined in NH RSA 259:7, 259:11a, 259:59, 259:98, 259:109 and 259:116_as Bus, Combination Vehicle, Motor Truck, Semi-Trailer, Tractor-trailer, and Truck-tractor. - 4.7c Approval for a home occupation shall be non-transferable to another property or operator without a new home occupation application.
+A home occupation approval shall automatically expire when the applicant is no longer the legal resident of the dwelling. - 4.7d Any Home Occupation not meeting the requirements of 4.7a1 through 4.7a7, and 4.7b may be permitted by Special Exception.
+Applicants for Special Exception must meet the requirements of Sections 6.3.1 through 6.3.2c of the Zoning Ordinance. - 4.8 Bed and Breakfast Bed and Breakfasts are allowed in all zones subject to site plan review and the following conditions: - Maximum number of accommodation units shall be determined by the more restrictive of:

-- 4.7 Bed and Breakfast Bed and Breakfasts are allowed in all zones subject to site plan review and the following conditions: - Maximum number of accommodation units shall be determined by the more restrictive of: - Subtracting 750 from the total square footage of the building and dividing the result by 400 or,

-- The total square footage of the lot divided by 1800. - Establishment is not primarily a restaurant, although establishment may serve breakfast and snacks to its guests. - All Bed and Breakfasts shall be required to have all local and state permits, and a permit to operate issued by the Building Inspector before operation begins.
-Approval alone by the Planning Board does not constitute permission to operate. - Signage Main sign shall be no larger than 8 square feet and may be double sided, posts not included.
+- Subtracting 750 from the total square footage of the building and dividing the result by 400 or. - o The total square footage of the lot divided by 1800. - Establishment is not primarily a restaurant, although establishment may serve breakfast and snacks to its guests. - All Bed and Breakfasts shall be required to have all local and state permits, and a permit to operate issued by the Building Inspector before operation begins.
+Approval alone by the Planning Board does not constitute permission to operate.

+Signage Main sign shall be no larger than 8 square feet and may be double sided, posts not included.
 There shall be no neon or flashing signage.